 The hot cocoa that I drank every morning had soy milk in it which is high in calcium.
 I took my iron supplement every day with my hot cocoa.

 I searched online for more information about this and everywhere I read, it clearly stated that calcium prevents iron absorption in your body.

 So, in reality, all that time I was taking iron, it was pointless.
 It wasn’t being absorbed in my body at all!

 At my next appointment, I told my doctor that I had no idea I shouldn’t be taking iron with calcium.
 He was surprised that I didn’t know.
 Guess what?
 I was surprised that he didn’t tell me!

 He’s the doctor, it’s his job to inform his patients of all the necessary information when taking prescriptions.

 I went home from that appointment frustrated and upset.
-I searched for a new doctor to continue with since he was right for me.
+I searched for a new doctor to continue with since he was obviously not right for me.

 This began my morning smoothie experience.
 I prepared an iron-packed smoothie for myself every morning, which included:

 - My iron powdered supplement